Wolfsauge/async_summarize/README.md

 ## Please note
 At the time of writing:
-- ~~`async_summarize` uses _the same_ prompt for the summarizing **and** for the merging steps and implements __only a simplified version__ of the the hierarchical merging approach (the hierarchical merging algorithm uses three distinct steps and different prompts to achieve the result, see the PDF linked above for more details)~~ two different prompts have been implemented (summarize and merge)
+- `async_summarize` ~~uses _the same_ prompt for the summarizing **and** for the merging steps and~~ implements __only a simplified version__ of the the hierarchical merging approach.
+The hierarchical merging algorithm uses three distinct steps and different prompts to achieve the result, see the PDF linked above for more details.
+Two different prompts have been implemented (summarize and merge).
 - the _incremental updating_ approach is still to be implemented